Hillaryland: History

-Almost all are women; the only man in the group was former First Lady deputy press secretary Neel Lattimore.
-Most worked in the Clinton Administration, and have been personal friends and confidants of Hillary Clinton since at least then, if not earlier.
-The name Hillaryland dates back to the Bill Clinton's 1992 presidential campaign, when it was the portion of his Little Rock, Arkansas "war room" that housed Hillary Clinton's staff.
-Later it became better known as the moniker for the area of the West Wing of the White House in which the First Lady's staff had their offices; according to Clinton, Hillaryland had its own subculture, based on camaraderie, never leaking information to the press, and having plenty of toys and cookies around for the children of staffers - as Hillary put it, "While the West Wing had a tendency to leak...
+Hillaryland is almost exclusively female; the only man in the original group was former first lady deputy press secretary Neel Lattimore.
+Most worked in the Clinton administration, and have been personal friends and confidants of Hillary Clinton since at least then, if not earlier.
+The name Hillaryland dates back to Bill Clinton's 1992 presidential campaign, when it was used to refer to the portion of his Little Rock, Arkansas, "war room" that housed Hillary Clinton's staff.

+Later, it became better known as the moniker for the area of the West Wing of the White House in which the first lady's staff had their offices.
+While Hillaryland member Patti Solis Doyle was previously credited with coining the name, Clinton's autobiography Living History attributed the term to political aide Steve Rabinowitz.
+According to Clinton, Hillaryland had its own subculture based on camaraderie, never leaking information to the press, and having plenty of toys and cookies around for the children of staffers - as Hillary put it, "[w]hile the West Wing had a tendency to leak...
 Hillaryland never did, and every child who ever visited knew exactly where we stashed the cookies."
 Clinton biographers Jeff Gerth and Don Van Natta, Jr. described Hillaryland as "an important subculture during the Clinton presidency."